rdok/stemfyla/README.md

 ##Issues
 - Request family fonts.
 Reason: Adobe Photoshop CC 2014 is not able to recognize psd family fonts.
+- [Font-Awesome](http://fortawesome.github.io/Font-Awesome/icons/): Apparently, Adblock Plus can remove Font Awesome brand icons with their "Remove Social Media Buttons" setting.
+We will not use hacks to force them to display.
+Please report an issue with Adblock Plus if you believe this to be an error.
+To work around this, you'll need to modify the social icon class names.

 ### Footer
 Modify:
 "oxi like us on" => "Κάντε μας like στο "